 - Obtain your Vitamin D primarily from food

-- Consume foods and supplements with high levels of antioxidants, which can help prevent UVR damage to your skin and eyes in the presence of UVR
+- Consume foods and supplements with high levels of antioxidants, which can help support your skin and eyes in the presence of UVR

 Climate change and human health Risk and responses A.J.
 McMichael et al. World Health Organization Geneva 2003.

 Koh HK, Geller AC, Miller DR, Grossbart TA, Lew RA.
 Prevention and early detection strategies for melanoma and skin cancer: Current status.
 Archives of Dermatology.
 1996; 132: 436-442.